 Jace and Alec are acting so cold towards each other and feel nothing like parabatai right now.
 We got the classic “guy takes teaching opportunity to wrap arms around girl” for an intimate moment and basically a marquee flashing SHIP THIS.
 These scenes hardly ever work for me and this was no different.
 Jace teaches Clary how to use a seraph blade which she masters in a minute like it’s no biggie.
 Lots of flirtatious eye contact.
 Intense gazing.
 Basically the whole graveyard scene was full of awkward moments.
 Jace’s monologues are ~interesting~ and that dialogue man… not the finest in the show.

 Also what is this new power that vampires have to freeze people in time?
 And what’s up with the sparkly poofing when vampires are killed?

 This show is trying so so hard to be dark and mature.
 Introducing sexy times for everyone.
 I do have a major problem with the way that Izzy is represented and I feel that the show is missing the point.
-She is more than a sex object which is currently what she is being reduced it.
+She is more than a sex object which is currently what she is being reduced to.
 She’s sexy, fierce, brave, confident, intelligent, attention-seeking.
 She has morals and will stand up for what she believes.
 I know we’re only 3 episodes in her personality is really being sidelined but she’s so much more.

 Who is this new Clary that I’m watching?
 A mundane to shadowhunter transformation in half a scene.
 I will say this again and again until I feel like this isn’t true; EVERYTHING is too rushed!
 Since when did Clary strut?
 I mean it’s probably to have the cool shots and the obvious #squadgoals but there’s just something about this portrayal of Clary that doesn’t quite fit my interpretation of her.
 I can’t really pinpoint it.